HyperXite still needs $3,000 to help pay for our team’s travel costs to participate in the SpaceX Hyperloop Pod Competition this July!

 SpaceX is currently facilitating the development of the Hyperloop by hosting the annual Hyperloop Pod competition in Hawthorne, CA. The competition consists of over 600 of the best teams in the world with only as few as 30 teams proceeding to the construction phase of the competition.

-1. To build a high speed, self propelled Hyperloop pod and complete a safe and successful vacuum run at the fourth SpaceX Hyperloop Pod Competition in the summer of 2019.
+To build a high speed, self propelled Hyperloop pod and complete a safe and successful vacuum run at the fourth SpaceX Hyperloop Pod Competition in July, 2019.

 1. Reach a top speed of 245 mph